 Students rated the journal club poster as being valuable, receiving a score of 8.71 (Table 5).
 Through this process, they learned about this specific genre of scientific communication.
 Also, by having them present their posters to several small audience groups, the repetition in presenting allowed them to work out "kinks" in their presentation style and practice their delivery, while the small-group format for an audience encouraged students to actually ask questions and speak up since they couldn't just blend into the background of a large group.
-Instructor assessment of these presentations, as well as the that students were "blitzes" indicated powerpoint participating the exercise and gaining valuable practice in both designing and delivering a presentation.
+Instructor assessment of these presentations, as well as the powerpoint "blitzes" indicated that students were participating in the exercise and gaining valuable practice in both designing and delivering a presentation.